TheoJustTheo/La-vie-en-bleu-Discord-Theme/README.md

 # La-vie-en-bleu-Discord-Theme
-A nice modern discord theme that doesn't break TOS
+A nice modern discord theme packed with all the feautres.  (doesn't break TOS)